Skip to content

 Within minutes a “Code Pink” was called; the mother was in labor.

-“I was coming out of another exam room and I heard the nurses talking to each other about calling a Code Pink,” said Meredith Rudish, CNM, Certified Nurse Midwife.
-“I quickly went to the exam room to help the patient and Dr. Peter Schindler, MD, Family Medicine Physician.”
+“I was coming out of another exam room and I heard the nurses talking to each other about calling a Code Pink,” said Certified Nurse Midwife Meredith Rudish, CNM.
+“I quickly went to the exam room to help.”

-In the exam room, Rudish said Dr. Schindler took the lead to comfort the patient, Diana Bruguera, RN, Registered Nurse, helped talk the patient through her contractions and Rudish stood by with gloves on, ready to catch the baby if needed.
+In the exam room, Rudish said Family Medicine Physician Peter Schindler, MD, took the lead to comfort the patient while Registered Nurse Diana Bruguera, RN, helped talk the patient through her contractions.
+Meanwhile, Rudish stood by with gloves on, ready to catch the baby if needed.

 Outside of the exam room, many OneWorld clinicians, nurses and health assistants took care of the other steps for the code, from calling the patient’s emergency contact, gathering emergency supplies and maintaining the laboring mother’s privacy.

 “Once we knew the ambulance was on its way and that nothing dangerous was happening, I took a deep breath and looked over my shoulder,” said Rudish.
-“I saw Bruguera, Pribnow and Rochelle Loseke-Wray, all very seasoned labor and delivery nurses, and I thought ‘we’re good.’”
+“I saw … very seasoned labor and delivery nurses, and I thought ‘we’re good.’”

 Emergency medical services quickly transferred the mother to Nebraska Medicine, and she delivered her healthy baby soon after.
 Both mother and baby recovered well and returned to OneWorld several days later for the newborn’s first appointment, much to the joy of the Code Pink team and OneWorld.

-Reflecting on that day in clinic, Pribnow said the quick response across the Livestock Exchange Health campus was a true testament to OneWorld’s dedication to provide quality care.
+The quick response across the Livestock Exchange Health campus was a testament to OneWorld’s dedication to providing quality care for patients from the very beginning of life and beyond.

 At OneWorld, We Care for All People.